funkygao/gafka/README.md

-        lags               Display high level consumers lag for each topic/partition lszk               List kafka related zookeepeer znode children migrate            Migrate given topic partition to specified broker ids offset             Manually reset consumer group offset
+        lags               Display high level consumers lag for each topic/partition lszk               List kafka related zookeepeer znode children migrate            Migrate given topic partition to specified broker ids mount              A FUSE module to mount a Kafka cluster in the filesystem offset             Manually reset consumer group offset
         partition          Add partition num to a topic for better parallel peek               Peek kafka cluster messages ongoing from any offset